Front and back of an collectable sold in the UK in 1965 - a "generic

 ![]() Scan by Hans Seegers |

-This sleeve is the one used by Asylum in New Zealand during the period Bob was signed
+This sleeve is one used by Asylum in New Zealand during the period Bob was signed

 to them, see US &